Long hair: Maximum hair length

 The maximum hair length that is possible to reach is about 15 cm for infants (below the age of 1), about 60 cm for children, and generally 100 cm for adults.
 Some individuals can reach excessive lengths.
 Lengths greater than 150 cm are frequently observed in long hair contests.
 Xie Qiuping had the longest documented hair in the world, measuring 5.627 m in May 2004.

 The maximum terminal hair length depends on the length of the anagen (period of hair growth) for the individual.
 Waist-length hair or longer is only possible to reach for people with long anagen.
 The anagen lasts between 2 and 7 years, for some individuals even longer, and is followed by shorter catagen (transition) and telogen (resting) periods.
 At any given time, about 85% of hair strands are in anagen.
-The fibroblast growth factor 5 (FGF5) gene affects the hair cycle in mammals including humans; blocking FGF5 in the human scalp (by applying a herbal extract that blocked FGF5) extends the hair cycle, resulting in less hair fall and increased hair growth.
+The fibroblast growth factor 5 (FGF5) gene affects the hair cycle in mammals including humans; blocking FGF5 in the human scalp (by applying a herbal extract that blocks FGF5) extends the hair cycle, resulting in less hair fall and increased hair growth.